 - Real-world usage: cross-tab functionality, privacy protection, accessibility without premium requirements

-These browsers split into two camps:
+AI browsers split into two categories:

 Whether you need an agent depends on your workflow.
 If you’re researching a topic across dozens of sites, an agent saves hours.
-If you just want quick summaries while reading, a smart assistant is enough.
+If you want quick summaries while reading, a smart assistant is enough.

 1. ChatGPT Atlas